 Other churches on Binney Street included Trinity Methodist Episcopal Church, which built a new building there in the 1890s and left the neighborhood in the 1940s.
 Established as Omaha’s Black Episcopal church, St. Philip the Deacon built a new structure on Binney Street in 1949.
 In 1986, they joined another north Omaha church to integrate congregations and launched the Episcopal Church of the Resurrection.
-Immanuel Baptist Church was located at N. 24th and Binney Streets.
+Immanuel Baptist Church was located at North 24th Street between Binney and Pinkney Streets.

 Easter Day Tornado of 1913